keboola/developers-docs/integrate/docker/index.md

 ## API

-The Docker Components API is described on [Apiary.io](http://docs.kebooladocker.apiary.io/).
+The Docker Extensions API is described on [Apiary.io](http://docs.kebooladocker.apiary.io/).

 ## Configuration

 Transformations configurations are stored in [Storage API Components Configurations](http://docs.keboola.apiary.io/#reference/component-configurations).

-When you're creating the configuration programmatically, you can use [this JSON schema](https://github.com/keboola/docker-bundle/blob/master/Resources/schemas/configuration.json) to validate the configuration before storing it.
+When you're creating the configuration, you can use [this JSON schema](https://github.com/keboola/docker-bundle/blob/master/Resources/schemas/configuration.json) to validate the configuration before storing it.

 ## Source code